Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 feels are flawed in the Agile manifesto and the Scrum methodology.
 It states that the agile manifesto is good but has become old, possibly even outdated in light of contemporary tools.
-The author has problems with 4 of the 16 points that make up the Manifesto its principles.
+The author has problems with 4 of the 16 points that make up the Manifesto and its principles.
 Scrum gives the author more reason for complaint as, in his experience, things run smoother if the Scrum vocabulary is avoided.
 Several Scrum ceremonies and artifacts get in the way of adequately getting things done and the "distributed teams" model seems a better